bonyoC-137/Dropil-Fraud-Exposed/README.md

 <br>
 <br>
 Aren't you already asking yourself, but how is this possible ?<br>
+For the people, lied since the beginning of this project will be hard to aknowledge the truth.<br>
 <br>

 You have to get to know the Dropil team better to understand why is this very, very possible.<br>
 <br>

-### Dropil and its founders claimed that Dex would generate profits that would be distributed to investors as additional DROPs every 15 days.<br>
+### Dropil and its founders claimed that Dex would generate profits that would be distributed to investors.<br>

 ![](assets/README-163b669d.png)<br><br>
 ![](assets/README-e932bbc6.png)<br>